(Disclosure: Some of the links below may be affiliate links)

 Many people are using Facebook Marketplace to sell large furniture, for instance.
 I think this is the best website for selling furniture.

-Keep in mind that there are things you are not allowed to sell on Facebook Marketplace.
+Remember that there are things you are not allowed to sell on Facebook Marketplace.
 For instance, you cannot sell animals, weapons, or adult products.

 What am I selling?